How to Use Deutschland Ticket in Germany?

 Estimated reading time: 4 minutes

-The Deutschland Ticket is a monthly €49 travel pass that gives you unlimited rides on local and regional public transport across Germany.
-It’s easy to use: simply buy it as a subscription (digital or card), show it when traveling, and ride without worrying about zones or city limits.
+The Deutschland Ticket is a monthly travel pass that gives you unlimited rides on local and regional public transport across Germany for €63 per month.
+It’s simple to use: just purchase it (digital or physical), activate it, and travel freely on most public transport within Germany.

 Key Points

-- The Deutschland Ticket costs €49 per month.
+- The Deutschland Ticket now costs €63/month.

 - Not valid for long-distance ICE, IC, or EC trains.